-MRSA is a strain of bacteria that causes skin infections.
-The danger lies in the treatment of such an infection, since MRSA is resistant to the majority of antibiotics available today.
+MRSA is a strain of bacteria that causes skin infections and is resistant to the majority of antibiotics available today.
 While research studies indicate that about one in every three individuals carry fairly innocuous Staphylococcus bacteria in their nose, only 2% of individuals within a given community carry the virulent and highly dangerous drug-resistant strain.

 MRSA was first observed in hospital settings, often being identified as the causal agent of bloodstream infections in patients whose immune systems were already compromised due to other diseases and conditions.
 Today we see varieties of MRSA outbreaks that occur in community settings, often referred to as CA-MRSA, or Community-Acquired MRSA.
 These infections have the preponderance of affecting the skin of otherwise healthy individuals.